nubomedia/developer-guidelines/docs/paas/paas-api.md

 This documentation describes how to use the PaaS Manager via the esposed REST APIs.

 # Getting Started
 Information on how to access the PaaS Manager interface and credentials needed can be found here: [URL]( https://www.nubomedia.eu/redmine/projects/nubomedia/wiki/Accessing_NUBOMEDIA_PaaS).
+If you want access to the platform [contact us](mailto:nubomedia-dev@googlegroups.com).
 Once logged in, on the start view, you should see a blue box with the number of already deployed applications.
 Click on ```View Details```.
 Alternatively on the left hand side menu click on ```Applications```.
 On the next mask above, there is a button ```Create App```.
 The next section explains in details the procedure on creating your application.

 # Deploy an Application